COLOR GIRL 114

 FEATURING INSPIRING WORDS FROM MICHAELA ANGELA DAVIS

 About a week ago, I linked up with my bestie Chloe and we went to the “Radical Women Have the Solutions” with Afropunk in The Wing Dumbo location.
 To my surprise, Michaela Angela Davis would be apart of the discussion.
 Davis has been uplifting and speaking for Black women in the media for years.
 I was honored and humbled to be in the presence of a jewel.
-Something that I admired most about her were her levels of “I don’t give a fuck” and her knowledge of her stance in the world as a woman of color.
+Something that I admired most about her was her levels of “I don’t give a fuck” and her knowledge of her stance in the world as a woman of color.
 One of the greatest gifts is knowing yourself and what you do for your community.

 As we all know “adulting” can be everything we want it to be but it also can get critical.
 Even the thought of being a woman of color and balancing it all can get real too.
-During the discussion, someone questioned some of Michaela’s daily routines and how she managing to stay in control of her life.
+During the discussion, someone questioned some of Michaela’s daily routines and how she manages to stay in control of her life.
 Michaela’s insight on the subject quickly made it all good and transformed my perspective.
 I took plenty of notes during my time with her and you can view them below.
 Read them, take them, and post them.

 - “It’s a very good time to be a woman with a vision and a voice.”